 The Riverina Classic Catch and Release Fishing Competition is three great days of fishing over a weekend in February each year.
 As a charity event proceeds from the 2018 Riverina Classic will be distributed to the Griffith & Coleambally Branches of Can Assist.
 Some funds are used to help re-stock the Murrumbidgee River with native fingerlings securing a healthy and sustainable fishing future.

 The 2018 Riverina Classic is a full photo entry competition, giving anglers better flexibility on fishing hours, allowing the entry of over-sized cod to be accepted in the competition improving the survival rate of catch and release fish by reducing the amount of time the fish spends in captivity.
 Photos will be accepted by SMS, Email or by presenting your photo in person to the HQ tent during the HQ operating hours.
-To check out the rules and guidelines for photographing your fish, see here.
+To check out the rules and guidelines for photographing your fish, see here on the Photo Rules page.

 The inaugural Darlington Point Riverina Classic was held in early April 2014.
 It was a great success, with 415 Competitors registering for their chance to take home something from our $45,000 prize pool.
 In our first year we donated $15,000 to the Prostate Cancer Foundation of Australia.
 3000 native fingerlings were released and the Committee decided we would try again.